The Boilermakers visit U of L's Jim Patterson Stadium for game No. 4 of the 2013 spring break trip.

 Baseball America ranked Purdue No. 25 in the nation after the Boilermakers opened the 2001 season with upset wins over No. 1 Rice and No. 24 Wake Forest while capturing the championship of the Coca-Cola Classic in Houston, Texas.
 It was the baseball program's first national ranking since 1993.
 Later that season, after posting a 13-game winning streak, the Boilermakers were ranked No. 29 by Collegiate Baseball.
 The 13-game streak was the nation's longest winning streak at that point in the season.
 The 2002 squad entered the season ranked No. 24 in the country by the NCBWA and No. 27 by Collegiate Baseball.
 It was the first time in school history that the baseball program started a season nationally ranked.

 Schreiber believes in playing a challenging non-conference schedule each year against some of the nation's elite baseball programs.
-Since 2000, Purdue has faced national powers Alabama, Auburn, Baylor, Central Florida, Clemson, Coastal Carolina, Connecticut, East Carolina, Florida, Georgia, Georgia Tech, Kentucky, Long Beach State, Louisville, Louisiana-Lafayette, Mississippi, Missouri, North Carolina, Notre Dame, Oklahoma State, Rice, San Diego, South Carolina, Southern Miss, Tennessee, Texas, UCLA, Vanderbilt, Wake Forest and Wichita State.
+Since 2000, Purdue has faced national powers Alabama, Auburn, Baylor, Central Florida, Clemson, Coastal Carolina, Connecticut, East Carolina, Florida, Georgia, Georgia Tech, Kentucky, Long Beach State, Louisville, Louisiana-Lafayette, Mississippi, Mississippi State, Missouri, North Carolina, Notre Dame, Oklahoma State, Rice, San Diego, South Carolina, Southern Miss, Tennessee, Texas, UCLA, Vanderbilt, Wake Forest and Wichita State.

 In 2001, Baseball America named Schreiber as one of the nation's top young Division I head coaches on the rise.